Cygwin is not a full operating system, and so must rely on Windows for

 Windows and Cygwin versions of utilities such as ftp

 and telnet.
 If you are having problems using one

 of these programs, see if the alternate one works as expected.

 There are a variety of other programs available for specific situations.
 If your system does not have an always-on network connection, you may be interested in rasdial.exe for automating dialup connections.
 Users who frequently change their network configuration can script these changes with netsh.exe.
 For proxy users, the open source NTLM Authorization Proxy Server or the no-charge Hummingbird SOCKS Proxy may allow you to use Cygwin network programs in your environment.

-but there's an option to do that, see the section called “The
+option to do that, see the section called “The

 These symlink .lnk files are compatible with Windows-created .lnk files,